Newspaper Page Text

 are reputed to make music take

-the place of gin, ovsiors and love
+the place of gin. m-slers and love

-nowders, Ohcorved in a theatre
+nowders OL-orvcd in a theatre

-the monkevshines of these bands
+the monkevshincs of these bands

-are usuallv high'y entertaining:
+are usually highly entertaining:

 be amused by the sight of the

-saxophonist turning somersaults.
+saxophonist turning somersaults,

 around in a circle on his rump and